leto-atreides-2/octip/README.md

 B-scans are added before and after these B-scans to obtain a total of 32 B-scans.
 * if the original volume has 32 B-scans or more, then 32 B-scans are selected uniformly.

-The ground truth associated with each volume is summarized in a CSV file called `ground-truth.csv`.
-The volume-level ground truth derives from the ground truth associated with the selected B-scans.

 ### Dataset Conversion With Retina Segmentation

 The following bash command converts each eye exam to a volume of 32x192x224 voxels (or more generally